Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Problem Description

-The MDP components are the following: \begin{itemize} \item \textit{Decision epochs:} A decision epoch is denoted as $e \in \{0, ..., E\}$ and the time associated with it is $t_e$.
-Note that $T_E$ represents the deadline, i.e., the time at which the vehicle has to be back to the depot and no further deliveries are allowed.
+The MDP components are the following: \begin{itemize} \item \textit{Decision epochs:} A decision epoch is denoted as $e \in \{0, ..., E\}$, and the time associated with it is $t_e$.
+Note that $T_E$ represents the deadline, i.e., when the vehicle has to be back to the depot, and no further deliveries are allowed.
 The first decision epoch $0$ corresponds to the beginning of the delivery operations.
-At each decision epoch an action is made based on the current information.
+At each decision epoch, an action is made based on the available deterministic and updated stochastic information.
 A decision epoch corresponds to either the arrival of a package at the depot or to the time when the vehicle is back to the depot at the end of a route.
 To avoid waiting for too long at the depot without having any new arrival of packages, additional decision epochs are defined at equally distant time intervals $\phi$, when the action is evaluated according to the updated stochastic information. \item \textit{States:} The state $S_e = (t_e, N^{known}_e, \{\widetilde{r}^e_i\}_{i\in N_e^{unknown}})$ includes all information for evaluating an action at decision epoch $e$, i.e., the time of the decision epoch $t_e$, the set $N^{known}_e$ of customers with known release dates (whose parcels have arrived), and the stochastic information (i.e., distributions) related to random variables associated with future release dates $\{\widetilde{r}^e_i\}_{i\in N_e^{unknown}}$.
-At decision epoch 0, no customer has been served. \item \textit{Actions:} At each decision epoch $e$, the company has to decide to either dispatch a subset of accumulated orders or to wait at the depot for new parcels to arrive.
+At decision epoch 0, no customer has been served. \item \textit{Actions:} At each decision epoch $e$, the company has to either dispatch a subset of accumulated orders or wait at the depot for new parcels to arrive.
 The decision involves action $\mathcal{X}_e$, to which we also refer as route 0 for decision epoch $e$.
 When the vehicle is not at the depot or if the vehicle is at the depot, but there is no parcel available, the decision is to wait, i.e., the route 0 is empty.
-Similarly to what has been done in \cite{archetti2020dynamic}, an action consists of a new route serving a subset of the unserved customers if dispatching is decided.
-However, while in \cite{archetti2020dynamic} customers served in the new route could belong to both sets $N^{known}_e$ and $N^{unknown}_e$, we instead reduce the set of customers to be potentially included in the new route to $N^{known}_e$.
+Similarly to what has been done in \cite{archetti2020dynamic}, if dispatching is decided, an action consists of a new route serving a subset of the unserved customers.
+However, while in \cite{archetti2020dynamic} customers served in the new route could belong to either $N^{known}_e$ or $N^{unknown}_e$, we instead reduce the set of customers to be potentially included in the new route to $N^{known}_e$.
 This implies that the new route, in case at least one customer is included, will leave immediately from the depot, contrary to \cite{archetti2020dynamic} where the vehicle might have to wait at the depot in case the route includes at least one customer in $N^{unknown}_e$.
 Formally, the action space at decision epoch $e$, denoted by $X(S_e)$, includes all possible subsets of $N^{known}_e$, each one associated with the TSP route serving all parcels in the subset.
-The set of customer locations visited in the route associated with the action $\mathcal{X}_e$ is denoted as $l(\mathcal{X}_e)$.
-This set is empty if the route is empty, i.e., the vehicle is not dispatched and the action consists in waiting at the depot.
+The set of customer locations visited in the route associated with the action $\mathcal{X}_e$ is denoted as $l(\mathcal{X}_e)$, which is empty if the route is empty, i.e., the vehicle is not dispatched and the action is waiting at the depot.
 The route 0 associated with the action in decision epoch $e$ consists of a set of consecutive arcs traversed by the vehicle (this set could also be empty).
 The traversal of an arc is represented by the binary variable denoted as $x^e_{ij}, i, j\in N_e^{known}\cup \{0\}$.
 Thus $\mathcal{X}_e$ can be expressed in terms of these decision variables as $\mathcal{X}_e =(x^e_{ij})$.